 Central Garden & Pet relies heavily on just a few national retailer chains for much of its sales.
-The company's largest customer, Wal-Mart, accounts for 16% of total net sales, and about 30% of sales for the Garden segment.
-The Home Depot and Lowe's each accounted for 8% of annual sales.
-PetSmart accounted for 11% of the Pet segment's net sales.
+In 2015 the company's largest customer, Wal-Mart, accounted for 16% of total net sales, and about 30% of sales for the Garden segment.
+The Home Depot and Lowe's accounted for 7% and 8% of annual sales, respectively.
+PetSmart accounted for 8% of the Pet segment's net sales.
 PETCO is also a big customer.

-The company relies on a domestic sales network to promote its proprietary brands to some 4,500 independent specialty stores.
-CG&P also operates a sales and logistic facility in the UK.
+The company relies on a domestic sales network to promote its proprietary brands to some 6,000 independent specialty stores.
+Central Garden & Pet also operates a sales and logistic facility in the UK.